thinkthoughts/agent-constraint-gate/examples/openclaw_example.md

 # OpenClaw Integration Example

-This document shows how to integrate **agent-constraint-gate** with an OpenClaw-style agent.
+This document shows how to integrate **agent-constraint-gate** with an OpenClaw-style agent using the updated spec:

+- re-lift5 (verification layer)
+- constraint_score (numeric threshold)
+- left5 (normalized internal structure)

 ---